adeeconometrics/ProgrammingLanguages/README.md

 <br>

 ### What is added on S-BNF?
-S-BNF defines a notion of scope and references for organizing groups of statements, expressions, operators, and type systems.
+S-BNF defines a notion of scope and references for organizing groups of statements, expressions, operators, and describing a type system.
 S-BNF aim to define the syntactical constructions of a programing language with a program.